 Yes, all new taught graduate students are required to attend for an orientation/induction programme which is held before the start of your programme.
-Orientation for 2018-19 Taught Graduate students will take place on Monday, 3 September.
-Information will be available on the taught graduate area of our website by 1 July 2018.
+Information will be available on the taught graduate area of our website in the first week of July.

 What is the deadline for applications?